Best Yoga For Runners

 Pyramid Pose (Parsvottanasana)

-Tightness in this area can lead not only to discomfort but also nasty injuries such as shin splints or plantar fasciitis.
+Tightness in this area can cause discomfort.
+It can also cause injuries like shin splints or plantar fasciitis.
 So don’t be shy about showing your lower limbs some extra love through this beneficial pose.

 Enliven your Crescent Lunge practice with a stimulating balance!
 Shorten the stance to allow for grounding in the outer heel of your back foot.

-Place supports under both sides of the front right foot and enjoy an expansion through chest, arms and shoulders as you inhale.
+Place supports under the front right foot on both sides.
+Inhale and feel an expansion through the chest, arms, and shoulders.

 Exhaling leads you into a radiant forward fold on blocks.
 Softening the front knee intensifies the calf muscles with each breath cycle.